platipodium/mossco-code/doc/reference_manual/src/recipes/restarting_a_simulation.markdown

-# Recipe #13: Restarting a simulation
+# Recipe 13: Restarting a simulation {#recipe-restarting}

 Restarting a simulation with MOSSCO is a combination of two facilities

-1. The implementation of the `ReadRestart` ESMF phase in a component
+1. The implementation of the @ref `ReadRestart` ESMF phase in a component
 2. Using the MOSSCO NetCDF input component

 Restarting a simulation with models that do not implement the ESMF `ReadRestart` facility, but that